 Check Out The Reviews Of Hotel Husafell Here

 It’s one of the most unique hotels in Iceland because … it’s a Viking-themed hotel!

 Viking memorabilia and feasts – what else do you need when you’re travelling to a Nordic country!?

-This themed hotel may seem gimmicky to some but actually, a lot of thought and care has gone into creating a fantastic experience for the guests.
+This themed hotel is one of a kind, and a lot of thought and care has gone into creating a fantastic experience for the guests.